ippontech/blog-usa/posts/an-introduction-to-delta-lake-the-parquet-open-source-storage-layer-for-big-data.md

 The 2 columns `year` and `month` were correctly generated based on `date`.

-# Read Data From a Table Without Spark With Polars
+# Read Data From a Table Without Spark

 Since the underlying storage format of Delta Lake is parquet, any Python data analysis library (like Pandas) can technically read the data of a Delta table.
 But because Delta Lake keeps versions, reading directly the parquet files will include duplicates from all the previous versions.
 To avoid that, I recommend using two libraries that supports a Delta Lake table so you can query a specific version.

 ## Polars

-If you like Pandas then you should definetly start using [Polars](https://www.pola.rs/) instead as it has better performances.
-The library also has a lazy API that is extremly useful when loading big dataset to avoid running memory or performance issues.
+If you like Pandas then you should definitely start using [Polars](https://www.pola.rs/) instead as it has better performances.
+The library also has a lazy API that is extremely useful when loading big dataset to avoid running memory or performance issues.

 Here is an example on how to read a Delta table with Polars ([more details here](https://pola-rs.github.io/polars/py-polars/html/reference/api/polars.read_delta.html#polars.read_delta)):